 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 You will be able to seek a career in animation houses, film studios, television companies and web companies as well as freelance opportunities.

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

-Optional, additional activities are available on this degree which can help to prepare you for a stimulating and rewarding career.
+Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.